-The Griffith Thomas Sermon Text Index is one of the unique features of the library.
-Dr. Thomas for years had his secretaries index his periodicals.
-Some work has been done on the index since, and it now contains around 50,000 references to sermons and sermonic outlines.
-From one to a dozen or more sermons and sermon outlines can be located readily on any text in the Bible that is subject to homiletic treatment.
+The Griffith Thomas Sermon Text Index is a unique feature.
+Dr. Thomas for years had his secretaries index his periodicals and books of sermons.
+Some work has been done on the index since, and it now contains at least 50,000 references to sermons and sermonic outlines covering almost every text in the Bible that is subject to homiletic treatment.